-A. In Paraguay, home of our Johnson Hardwood mills, we abide by the stringent local forest management rules, planting three trees for every one that is harvested.
-At least 30% of the logs harvested by Johnson for our hardwood floors are from trees that have already died due to a variety of natural causes that have been involved, most commonly due to age or storm damage.
-Another large portion of our harvested trees are over 100 years old and harvested to keep the forest healthy since aged trees release less oxygen and block sunlight essential for the healthy growth of younger trees.
+A. Johnson Hardwood abides by stringent local forest management rules, and supports sustainable practices by planting three trees for every one that is harvested.
+At least 30-percent of the logs harvested by Johnson Hardwood are from trees that have already died due to a variety of natural causes, most commonly old age or storm damage.
+Most of our harvested trees are over 100-years old, and harvested to keep the forest healthy since aged trees release less oxygen and block sunlight essential for the growth of younger trees.

-Q. What is the difference between Johnson solid hardwood flooring and Johnson engineered hardwood flooring?
+Q. What is the difference between solid hardwood flooring and engineered hardwood flooring?

-A. Johnson Solid flooring can be installed on the main floor or any upper level floors.
-However, it is not recommended on below grade levels because it requires a stable, relative humidity environment..
-It can be nailed or stapled down and therefore requires a plywood subfloor.
+A. A Johnson Hardwood solid hardwood floor can be installed on the main floor or any upper level floors.
+However, it is not recommended on below grade levels because it requires a stable relative humidity environment.
+Solid hardwood floors can also be nailed or stapled down and therefore require a plywood subfloor.

 Q. What is the difference between laminate and wood flooring?

-A. Laminate flooring consist of a thin film of wood imitation glued over a panel composed of high-density compressed wood particles (fibers).
+A. Laminate flooring consist of a thin film of imitation wood glued over a panel composed of high-density compressed wood particles (fibers).
 The result is a floor that, despite looking like wood, cannot be sanded, and therefore limits its longevity.
 Hardwood flooring consists of a hardwood wear layer, whether it is solid or engineered.
-This results in a natural-looking floor, with a real hardwood surface that can be sanded, stained and varnished several times and that may be adjusted to your changing taste overtime.
-Its longevity is virtually unlimited if it is properly maintained.
+Making for a natural-looking floor, with a real hardwood surface that can be sanded, stained and, varnished several times.

-Q. What type of adhesive can I use for my Johnson Engineered flooring?
+Q. What type of adhesive can I use for my Johnson Hardwood engineered flooring?

-A. To install Johnson Engineered flooring, we recommend the following adhesives:
+A. For Johnson Hardwood engineered flooring, we recommend the following adhesives:

 Q. What is the best way to clean and maintain my hardwood floor?